johnuberbacher/checkfordeadpixels-reddit-bot/README.md

 # checkfordeadpixels-bot
 A simple Python Reddit bot to accompany the checkfordeadpixels website.
-It currently scans a few subreddits and replies to any mentions of "dead pixel" with a pre-defined phrase.
+It currently scans all subreddits and replies to any mentions of "dead pixel" with a pre-defined phrase.
 He managed to get banned from r/techsupport pretty quickly but is still alive on some other subreddits.
-Currently scans the 25 newest comments per subreddit then sleeps for about a minute.
+Currently scans the 50 newest comments per subreddit then sleeps for about a minute.

 ## Install